Best Lightroom Export Settings For Facebook 2023

 Do you feel that your image lacks quality after uploading it to Facebook?
 If yes, then this article is for you.
-Most of the photographers will be using Lightroom for editing images.
+Most photographers use Lightroom for editing images.
 But, you may not be using the right export settings.
 In this tutorial, I will teach you, how to use the best Lightroom Export settings for Facebook.
 It will ensure that your pictures are displayed in the best quality.

 There is no point in uploading a very high-resolution image in its full size to Facebook.
-The image uploading software of Facebook will compress this image to a smaller one to optimize for the web.
-So, you will end up losing image details.
-So, it is better to optimize the image in Lightroom while exporting it before uploading it to Facebook.
+The backend image uploading software of Facebook will compress this image to a smaller one to optimize for the web.
+Thus, you will end up losing image details.
+It is better to optimize the image in Lightroom while exporting it before uploading it to Facebook.

 📖 READ 👉🏻: Best Lightroom Export Settings for Print